Greginkansas/-openhab-openhab1wiki/Nest-Binding.md

     # Data refresh interval in ms (optional, defaults to 60000)
     # nest:refresh=60000

+    # HTTP request timeout in ms (as of 1.8, optional, defaults to 10000)
+    # nest:timeout=10000

     # the Product ID for the product you created (replace with your own)
     nest:client_id=e5cc5558-ec55-4c55-8555-4b95555f4979